anikam21/Green-Button-Initiative/README.md

 These interfaces allow users to upload Green Button data, view historical energy usage, and run predictive models to optimize energy consumption.

 Windows Desktop GUI Application
-The Windows GUI application provides an interactive, user-friendly experience for accessing Green Button data in real-time.
+The Windows Desktop GUI Application provides an interactive, user-friendly experience for accessing Green Button data in real-time.
+It is built using Python and PyQt, allowing users to log in and upload Green Button CSV files effortlessly.
+The application displays electricity and water usage data in an easy-to-read format and integrates machine learning models to forecast energy and water consumption.
+Additionally, it generates graphs to visualize past trends and future predictions, helping users make data-driven decisions about their utility usage.

-- Built with Python & PyQt
-- Allows users to log in & upload Green Button CSV files
-- Displays electricity & water usage data in an easy-to-read format
-- Runs ML models to forecast energy & water consumption
-- Generates graphs to visualize past trends and future predictions

 Features of the GUI
 - Login & Signup Pages → Secure authentication system for users.